Universal-Team/db/docs/_ds/xegs-ds.md

 systems:
 - DS
 title: XEGS-DS
-update_notes: '<p>V2.3 : 31-Mar-2021 by wavemotion-dave</p>
+update_notes: '<p>V2.4 : 02-Apr-2021 by wavemotion-dave</p>

   <ul>

-  <li>Added Atari 800 (48K) mode with OS-B for compatiblity with older games.</li>

-  <li>L+X and R+X shortcuts for keys ''1'' and ''2'' which are useful to start some
-  games.</li>

-  <li>Cleanup of options and main screen for better display of current emulator settings.</li>
+  <li>New bank switching handling that is much faster (in some cases 10x faster)<br>

+  to support all of the larger 128K, 320K and even the 1088K games (AtariBlast!)</li>

+  <li>ATX format now supported for copy protected disk images.</li>

   </ul>'
-updated: '2021-03-31T10:56:16Z'
+updated: '2021-04-03T11:20:38Z'
-version: '2.3'
+version: '2.4'
-version_title: Version 2.3
+version_title: Version 2.4
 ---